kstenerud/concise-encoding/cbe-specification.md

 Encoding
 --------

 A CBE document is byte-oriented.
-All objects are composed of an 8-bit type field and a possible payload that will always end on an 8-bit boundary.
+All objects are composed of a type field and a possible payload that will always end on an 8-bit boundary.

 #### Type Field